AtanasovAtanas/pb-interactive-csharp/EN/02-Conditional-Statements/03-Logical-Expressions.md

 | Greater than or equal to |   >= |
 | Less than |   < |
 | Less than or equal to |   <= |

-[/slide]
+When compared, the result is a Boolean value `true` or `false`, depending on whether the result of the comparison is `true` or `false`.

 [slide]
-# Value Comparison
-In programming we can **compare** values

-  * The result of the logical expressions is either ***true*** or ***false***

-Comparison operators can be used to construct expressions that compare the values of numeric variables.

-These expressions return a Boolean value based on whether the comparison is true or false.
+# Examples for Comparing Numbers

-Examples of such an expression are as follows.
+Examples of such an expression are as follows:
 ```csharp
 int a = 5;
 int b = 10;